cpllab/rnn_psycholing_coordination/Experiments/README.md

-This folder contains three experiments in the paper.
+This folder contains four experiments in the paper.

 In each experiment, there are three files: input.py, expand_items.py, experimental file, as well as a result folder.